pollen-robotics/website/content/reachy/packs/reachy_starter.md

     dimension : "70cm x 40 cm x 30 cm"
 ---

-Include 2 arms, 2 grippers, a head and a torso
+Includes 2 arms, 2 grippers, a head and a torso